Why Work With Me

 The project sponsor has sufficient equity in the the capital stach and whether any alternative funding sources are available if needed

 The project sponsor has accounted for loan interest during the construction stage

 The valuation of the completed project is - at a minimum - enough to repay the senior loan as well as EB-5 investors’ capital.

-It is also important to understand the senior loan terms and its effect on EB-5 investors’ rights and repayment.
+It is also important to understand the senior loan terms and their effect on EB-5 investors’ rights and repayment.
 In the event of default, it is essential to understand the position of the EB-5 investors in the capital stack, relative to other creditors and equity holders.
 Ideally, EB-5 investors will be provided with adequate collateral in the loan documentation.

 Other Key Features